top of page

 Part of sustainable agriculture is sustainable water resources.
 Maui must spend the funds necessary to repair and upgrade catchment and water storage facilities - and we must work to gain control of our local water delivery systems.
 Sustainable agriculture is a wide spectrum program.
 From backyard gardens to large agribusiness, the ability to have long-term sustainable agriculture is a vital part of Maui County’s resiliency.

-With our new Maui County Department of Agriculture, the focus on sustainability will be one of my primary goals - how to foster a long-term ability for us to feed ourselves with local community-based solutions for healthy soil and food systems.
+With our new Maui County Department of Agriculture, the focus on sustainability is one of my primary goals - how to foster a long-term ability for us to feed ourselves on Maui with local community-based solutions for healthy soil and food systems.
 I am pleased with the overwhelming support of the voters to put in place the new department.
-As your Mayor, and with my personal experience in regenerative (sunflower) farming, I will fulfill this mandate by supplying our Department of Agriculture with all the resources it needs to set up a sustainable agricultural economy.
+With my personal experience in regenerative (sunflower) farming, I will help fulfill this mandate by voting to supply our County Department of Agriculture with all the resources it needs to set up a sustainable agricultural economy.

 HOUSELESSNESS SOLUTIONS